Strood: Nineteenth century

 Between 1804 and 1824 the Thames and Medway canal was dug.
 See below, under Transport for more details.

 Twentieth century

 The ancient City of Rochester merged with the borough of Chatham and part of the Strood Rural District in 1974 to form the Borough of Medway, later renamed the City of Rochester-upon-Medway.
 In 1998 another merger with the rest of the Medway Towns created the Medway unitary authority.

-Twenty-first century

-21st century Strood has seen significant growth, due to its proximity to London and cheaper housing.
-Although Strood is a town in its own right with a population in 2019 estimated at 40,000, it is also officially a suburb of Rochester, albeit a very large suburb.
-Strangely, Strood the suburb is more heavily populated than its post town Rochester on the east side of the River Medway, the total population being around 68,000.

 Geography

 Strood lies on the edge of marshy land alongside the River Medway.
 The chalk hills of the North Downs have been breached at this point, forming a river cliff rising to 100 ft directly behind.

 Strood Fair

-An annual fair was instituted in 1206 during the seventh year of King John's reign to the priory of Rochester, to be held on 26 August, which continued well into the 18th Century, according to Hasted, the Kent historian.
+An annual fair was instituted in 1206 during the seventh year of King John's reign to the priory of Rochester, to be held on 26 August, which continued well into the 18th Century, according to Edward Hasted, the Kent historian.
 It was traditionally held over three days, and associated with Christian celebration of the Assumption (15 August).
-The Strood Fair was held regularly into the 1970s.
+The Strood Fair was held regularly until 31 October 1982.
 The land used for the Strood Fair was sandwiched between Grange Road and Station Road, adjacent to Strood railway station.
-It was for many years part of a dairy farm, though by the 1970s the farm building had been turned into a motor repair business.
-The fair ground was passed on to the people who ran the Strood Fair.
+It was for many years part of the Milsted Dairy Farm, though by 22 August 1975 the farm building had been turned into a motor repair business.
+The brownfield land was passed on to the Fairground Shift Manager who ran the Strood Fair.
 It was then used by them to stay through the winter months.

-The land is still occupied as winter quarters by the Showman's Guild with its running costs supported by an annual fair on the site.
-In June 2007, the motor repair building was demolished to be replaced by flats.
-Today's market is held on a Tuesday and Saturday, and a boot fair is held on a Sunday.
+The land is still occupied as winter quarters by the Showman's Guild with its running costs supported by the Strood Fair on the brownfield site, which is facilitated every 12 months.
+On 15 June 2007 to 18 June 2007, the motor repair building was demolished to be replaced by flats.
+Today's market is held on a Tuesday and Saturday, and a car boot sale or boot fair is held on a Sunday.